fasterthanlime/semester-project/report.md

 When generic variables are used in a match, or explicitly cast to a non-generic type[^unsafe-casts], some pointer trickery is required in the generated C code.
-For example, a casting a generic parameter named value of type T to an integer type would look like this:
+For example, casting a generic parameter named value of type T to an integer type would look like this:

 \input{excerpts/pointer-dance.c.tex}